Create a drop down menu - Database managed

 • Custom SQL Query – If the simple single table approach does not provide the flexibility you need to return the information from the database, select this option.

 This option must be enabled in your license.
-The FileHold professional services team is available to assist you to create a custom query.
-Your FileCare subscription does not include support for creating or diagnosing issues with a custom query.
+The FileHold professional services team is available to assist you with creating a custom query.
+Your FileCare subscription does not include support for creating or diagnosing issues connecting to the source database.
 A simple way to test a query is to use your database management query interface or similar tool.
 When the query is working correctly for you there, you can copy and paste it to the metadata field configuration.
 It can be easier to maintain your query by incorporating it into a view or stored procedure or similar concept in your source database system.

-1. Select the table to be used in the list.
+1. Select the table to be used in the list if you are using the Single Table method.

 2. Select the Lookup By and Retrieve From fields from the lists.
-In many database designs there is a key value that uniquely identifies the record and a value that is displayed for the user.
+In many database designs there is a key value that uniquely identifies the record and a value that will be displayed to the user.
 Lookup By is the column with that unique value and Retrieve From is the column with the value to display.
-It is important that Lookup By is unique otherwise the field could have strange behavior.
+It is important that Lookup By is unique, otherwise the field could exhibit strange behavior or data loss.

 If you change the Lookup By field to use a different database column at a later time, this may result in data loss after documents using this field have already been added to the repository.

 2. Select the Search by the lookup by field check box to display the values from the lookup by column.
-This option is available in the event that this differs from the “retrieve from” field.
+This option is available in the event that the "lookup by" differs from the “retrieve from” field.

 3. Select the Remove Duplicates check box to remove any duplicate field caption values from the dropdown list.